covid-kokua/covid-kokua.github.io/index.md

 ## User Guide

-This section provides a walkthrough of the COVID Kōkua user interface and its capabilities.
+This section provides a walkthrough of the Kōkua Hawai'i user interface and its capabilities.

-When users navigate to the COVID Kōkua, website, they will initially begin on the landing page, which looks like this:
+When users navigate to the Kōkua Hawai'i, website, they will initially begin on the landing page, which looks like this:

 <img src="images/landing.png">